 4. Use Long Tail Keywords

-Long tail simply means a long phrase.
-If your site is about Tsu (see above search graph), you wouldn’t go after Tsu.
-Or “Sign up to Tsu”.
+Long-tail simply means a long-phrase.
+If your site is about a Tsu (see above search graph), you wouldn’t go after, “Tsu”, or “Sign up to Tsu”.

 Look at what is ranking: “How to earn money from Tsu”.

 That is a long tail keyword snagging 76 visitors a month.
 Pity there’s no money to be made there!